top of page

 Michelle Hughes is a North Yorkshire linocut artist.
 Much of her work depicts the Yorkshire landscape and Yorkshire coast, including the Yorkshire Dales and North York Moors.

-Michelle loves exploring the British countryside by bike or on foot, camera in hand, capturing ideas for her next linocut prints.
-Back in her garden studio, Michelle creates simple but stylised silhouettes based on her photographs, and hand carves these shapes into lino.
+Michelle loves exploring the British countryside by bike or on foot, with her camera in hand, and capturing ideas for her next linocut prints.
+Back in her garden studio, Michelle creates simple but stylised silhouettes based on her photographs and carves these shapes into lino.
 She hand prints with an etching press, using oil-based inks to create tonal blocks of colour.
 Michelle’s original linocut prints are limited editions.

 2 Comments